jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 ## Fourth Phase of Unix Maturity - The Rise of Commercial Linux

-As the 1990s came to a close we began to see established companies adopting and using opensource projects in enterprise, such as MySQL for database and GCC as a C/C++ compiler.
+As the 1990s came to a close we began to see established companies adopting and using opensource projects in the enterprise, such as MySQL for database and GCC as a C/C++ compiler.
 Especially we begin to see companies trying to make commercial distributions of Linux by adding the [GNU core utils](https://www.gnu.org/software/coreutils/coreutils.html "Webpage for GNU core utils") and a GUI interface.
-Of all the Linux companies that started at that time, Red Hat Linux is one of the few remaining and by far the most successful.
+Of all the Linux companies that started by the turn of the century, Red Hat Linux is one of the few remaining and by far the most successful.
 How successful?
 To illustrate this, as of August 10th 2015, Red Hat Linux has a market cap of [~14 billion dollars.](http://ycharts.com/companies/RHT/market_cap "Red Hat Market Cap") Most of the Linux distributions started pre-2003 no longer exist.

 ### Modern Linux Distributions